agoldst/dfr-browser/README.md

 A few properties are only read from `data/info.json` and not the subsidiary `info.json` files, because they correspond to settings for the whole browser rather than for individual models.
 These are: `title`, `meta_info` (for the "about" page, which does not vary for different models), `VIS.default_view`, `VIS.aliases`, and `VIS.resize_refresh_delay`.

+### Document and topic identifiers

+`metadata.spec` can also include an `id` field naming a column of metadata to use as a document identifier.
+In this case, the URL for the document view will have the form `#/[M/]doc/id`, where `id` will be the contents of the ID field for the document rather than the default, which is the sequential document number.
+In a multiple-model browser with metadata `id` set, changing from `#/M1/doc/D` to `#/M2/doc/D` will then display the estimated topics for the *same* document `D` in the two models even if internally `M1` and `M2` store documents in different orders or (more likely) have non-overlapping documents.

+In a single-model browser this setting will also work (to little end).
+Note that the default metadata loading, via `metadata.dfr().from_string`, creates a `doi` field that can be used as a document ID.

+Similarly, each `info.json` file can include an array of `topic_ids`, one for each topic in the corresponding model.
+If this array is defined, URLs for the topic view will have the form `#/[M/]topic/id`, where `id` is an element of `topic_ids`, instead of being a sequential topic number.
+The aim is to make it possible to specify correspondences between topics in any number of models, as well as to specify non-correspondence. `id` can be any alphanumeric sequence (avoid using `/` and `.`), though non-sequential numbers may often do well enough.

+My [dfrtopics](https://github.com/agoldst/dfrtopics) provides basic functions for aligning a set of topic models and outputting suitable data files to browse them together.

+A `topic_ids` setting will also work in a single-model browser.
+This might be useful: suppose you share a visualization of a model, then later regenerate the model with slightly adjusted parameters, reshuffling the topic numbers.
+Say old topic 4 is very similar to new topic 20.
+Then you can give new topic 20 an id of 4 (and so on for other topics: this process can be automated using dfrtopics), ensuring that `#/topic/4` points to a visualization of the topic you want, regardless of the arbitrary ordering of topics in the new model.

 ## Launch the browser